-&lt;sup>6 We use the following QM loan definition: (1) the loan term is not greater than 30 years; (2) the loan has full documentation; (3) the loan does not have negative amortization, interest only, or balloon payments; and (4) backend DTI is less than or equal to 43%.
+5 We use the following QM loan criteria that correspond to the final QM definition: (1) the loan term is not greater than 30 years; (2) the loan has full documentation; (3) the loan does not have negative amortization, interest only, or balloon payments; and (4) back-end DTI is less than or equal to 43%.
 Due to data restrictions, we do not have data on points and fees.

-&lt;sup>7 QRM loans as defined in the 2011 risk retention proposing release include loans where (1) the loan term is not greater than 30 years; (2) the owner is the primary occupant; (3) the loan has full documentation; (4) the loan does not have negative amortization, interest only, or balloon payments; (5) there is no prepayment penalty; (6) the backend DTI is less than 36%; (7) the FICO is 690 or greater, and (8) the CLTV is less than or equal to 80% (purchase), 75% (rate & term refinance), or 70% (cash out refinance).
+6 We use the following QRM loan criteria that correspond to the QRM definition in the 2011 risk retention proposing release: (1) the loan term is not greater than 30 years; (2) the owner is the primary occupant; (3) the loan has full documentation; (4) the loan does not have negative amortization, interest only, or balloon payments; (5) there is no prepayment penalty; (6) the back-end DTI is less than or equal to 36%; (7) the FICO is 690 or greater; (8) the CLTV is less than or equal to 80% (purchase), 75% (rate & term refinance), or 70% (cash out refinance); and (9) the loan is a first lien loan.
+Due to data restrictions, we do not have information on points and fees, front-end DTI, and some other QRM definition criteria.

-&lt;sup>8 Alternative QRM (QRM\A) loans as defined in the Agencies' 2011 risk retention proposing release request for comment include the following changes to QRM: the back-end DTI is less than 41% (Fixed) or 38% (ARM) and the CLTV is less than or equal to 90% (purchase), 90% (rate & term refinance), or 75% (cash out refinance).
+7 We use the following Alternative QRM (QRM_A) loan criteria that correspond to the Alternative QRM definition from the Agencies' 2011 risk retention proposing release request for comment.
+Alternative QRM loans include the following changes to QRM: the back-end DTI is less than or equal to 41% (Fixed) or 38% (ARM) and the CLTV is less than or equal to 90% (purchase), 90% (rate & term refinance), or 75% (cash out refinance).
+Due to data restrictions, we do not have information on points and fees, front-end DTI, and some other Alternative QRM definition criteria.

-that the potential market impact of a applying either proposed definition of QRM is substantial, as almost all securitized, privately labeled MBS loans in this analysis would not have qualified.
+Less than a quarter of private label loans with non-missing DTI in the MBSData database qualify under the QM definition.
+Applying the 2011 proposed definitions of QRM and QRM_A yields less than 1% qualifying loans, indicating that substantially all non-GSE loans originated and securitized prior to the financial crisis would not meet the proposed standards.
+This implies that the potential market impact of a applying either proposed definition of QRM is substantial, as almost all securitized, privately labeled MBS loans in this analysis would not have qualified.